beckym223/manual_work/E6_long_edited.md

-its relatively low replacement rates, together with a more general picture of many workers with inadequate wealth at retirement age, seem Lindbeck and Mats Persson (2003).
-They refer to the three dimensions as the distinction between defined benefit and defined contribution, funded and unfunded, and actuarial  and nonactuarial.
-All three are matters of degree, not zero-  one choices.
-A primary difference is that my presentation is  focused on issues particularly salient in the U.S. context,  while I think that theirs was influenced by the Swedish  reform.
+its relatively low replacement rates, together with a more general picture of many workers with inadequate wealth at retirement age, seem
-4 Of women receiving benefits in 2002, roughly one-  third received benefits solely as beneficiaries.
-The rest had  at least ten years of earnings history.
-For the latter group,  the replacement rate for the couple would be lower than the  one reported for the case of a nonearning spouse.
-MARCH 2004
-2

 ### ---Economics-2004-0-04.txt---